hangryfix/hangryfix.github.io/index.md

 <h3 id="adminPage">Admin Page</h3>
 <img style="width: 70%" src="doc/hf_admin.png">
-<p>Admin would be able to see all posts and have the rights to delete anything they deem inappropriate.</p>
+<p>Users with Admin rights are able to view all foods and users.
+They can delete any foods they deem inappropriate and track what reviews and foods are being added by which users.</p>
 <a href="http://hangryfix.meteorapp.com/#/admin"><button>Go to page</button></a>
 <br>